 How it works

-The plugin hooks into checkout to stamp the visitor's identity — the _sgnl_vid cookie, Meta's _fbp/_fbc, and any recovered click ID — onto the order as it is created.
+The plugin hooks into checkout to stamp the visitor's identity — the _rp_vid cookie, Meta's _fbp/_fbc, and any recovered click ID — onto the order as it is created.
 When the order is paid (or moves to processing/completed), the plugin sends a purchase event carrying that identity, the order value, currency and hashed email/phone to your ingest endpoint.
 Because the identity was already saved on the order, this works even when a payment gateway completes the order through an off-site webhook where no browser cookies are present.

 Verify